yash85763/OnlineDump/pydantic_runnable_issue.md

-I'll help you implement PDF clause highlighting using PyMuPDF (fitz).
+no I'll help you implement PDF clause highlighting using PyMuPDF (fitz).
 This is an excellent choice since PyMuPDF offers better highlighting capabilities than the current solution with iframe search parameters.

 Here's how to implement it: